China Clipper: Legacy

 First National Pictures released the movie China Clipper in 1936.
 It told a thinly disguised bio of the life of Juan Trippe during the founding of PanAm.
 The film made use of much documentary footage of the actual airplane, as well as aerial photography created specifically for the production.
 It was also one of Humphrey Bogart's early roles.

 Footage of the China Clipper, and/or possibly other M-130s loading and taking off from Alameda, is included in the 1937 comedy film Fly-Away Baby and the 1939 adventure film Secret Service of the Air.

 The China Clipper is also a significant setting in the contemporaneous radio serial Speed Gibson of the International Secret Police (1937–1939).

 More recently, it was referenced in the Monkees song "Zilch" from their 1967 album Headquarters.
 Davy Jones can be heard repeating "China Clipper calling Alameda" in that track.

 The flying boats and Treasure Island, San Francisco were featured by Huell Howser in California's Gold Episode 906.

+China Clipper II

+In 1985, Pan Am resurrected the "China Clipper" aircraft name onto its new Boeing 747-212B registered N723PA, which was named "China Clipper II" to commemorate the 50th anniversary of the China Clipper Flight.
+On November 22, 1985, the China Clipper II began its flight across the Pacific to retrace the original route of the first China Clipper Flight.
+The flight departed from San Francisco on November 22, 1985, and made several stop flight following the original China Clipper flight route, such as Honolulu, Wake Island, Guam and all the way to Manila with its final destination to Bali, which was a new route that was not included in the original itinerary.
+Pan Am also made several advertisements and television commercials to promote the new China Clipper II plane which shows the original China Clipper Martin M-130 plane and also the new China Clipper II Boeing 747-212B aircraft and was aired in several countries as part of Pan Am promotion to commemorate China Clipper 50th Anniversary Flight.